One Paseo

 One Paseo is a 23.6 acre mixed-use development in Carmel Valley, San Diego, at the southwest corner of Del Mar Heights Road and El Camino Real.
 It had a soft opening in March 2019 and will have a total of 96,000 square feet of retail and restaurants, 280,000 square feet of office space and 608 luxury apartments.
 This was reduced from an original plan for more density in a 2015 compromise with community groups.

-Tenants include Sephora, Soul Cycle, Shake Shack, CAVA, Salt & Straw and Blue Bottle Coffee.
+Tenants include Sephora, SoulCycle, Shake Shack, CAVA, Salt & Straw and Blue Bottle Coffee.
 International Smoke is a restaurant by San Francisco celebrity chef Michael Mina and cookbook author Ayesha Curry.